ooni/ooni.org/content/post/2022-state-of-internet-censorship-vietnam/index.md

 | June 5, 2022      | VNPT                  |
 | June 18, 2022     | VNPT                  |

+Table 4: Information of date, ISPs on internet allowing access in Vietnam

 ### Blocking of Instant Messaging Apps